yoriyuki/Camomile/web/README.txt

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Lesser General Public License for more details.

 The GNU Lesser General Public License (LGPL) is contained in the file COPYING.

 The following files are authored by different persons.
 For their licenses, see the relevant notice of each file or directory.

 camomileDynConfig.ml* : Sylvain Le Gall
-	Licensed by LGPL

 internal/stringPrep_data.ml*, public/stringPrep.ml*,
 tools/camomilestringprep.ml parse_age.ml, many changes to Makefile.in
 public/uCharInfo.ml* : Pierre Chambart
-	Licensed by LGPL

 configure.in Makefile.in : Jean-Christophe FILLIATRE
-	Licensed by LGPL

-locales : International Business Machines :
+locales/*.txt : International Business Machines :
-	derived from the ICU package.  see locales/licence.html mappings : Free Software Foundation :
+	derived from the ICU package.  see locales/licence.html charmap/* : Free Software Foundation :
 	derived from glibc.
 Licensed by LGPL
 	(CP932 has a different origin.
-See the preamble of the file CP932) unidata : Unicode Inc. : see unidata/README
+See the preamble of the file CP932) unidata : Unicode Inc. : see unidata/README.
+See also unidata/tr10/README.

 1. Installation

-The library is designed to work all platform supported by ocaml, but currently the build procedure requires GNU tools (GNU coreutils, Make, grep, sh).
+The library is designed to work all platform supported by ocaml, but currently the build procedure requires GNU tools (GNU coreutils, Make, grep, sh) and a special care is needed for MinGW port.
 In the top of the source directory, do the following.
 	$ ./configure
 	$ make